MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/secure-mobile-data-dynamics-365-good.md

 ## Information for admins
  For a list of supported phones and tablets, see the compatibility information in [What's supported](../mobile-app/support-phones-tablets.md).

- For information on what your enterprise needs to do before using [!INCLUDE[pn_dynamics_crm_for_good](../includes/pn-dynamics-crm-for-good.md)], see [Set up Dynamics 365 for Customer Engagement apps for phones and Dynamics 365 for Customer Engagement apps for tablets](../mobile-app/set-up-dynamics-365-for-phones-and-dynamics-365-for-tablets.md).
+ For information on what your enterprise needs to do before using [!INCLUDE[pn_dynamics_crm_for_good](../includes/pn-dynamics-crm-for-good.md)], see [Set up Dynamics 365 for phones and Dynamics 365 for tablets](../mobile-app/set-up-dynamics-365-for-phones-and-dynamics-365-for-tablets.md).

  If you’re having problems with the app, see [Troubleshooting and things to know about Dynamics 365 for phones and tablets](../mobile-app/troubleshooting-things-know-about-phones-tablets.md).